-Stella Lumens is managed by the original founders, Jed McCaleb, and Joyce Kim.
+Stellar Lumens is managed by the original founders, Jed McCaleb, and Joyce Kim.
 McCaleb is highly experienced in the world of internet technology and has started many other projects.
-This started with eDonkey, which was one of the first ever peer-to-peer music sharing platforms.
+This started with eDonkey, which was one of the first-ever peer-to-peer music-sharing platforms.

 Ripple’s CEO, Brad Garlinghouse, is highly experienced in the world of business and has held previous roles at both AOL and Yahoo.
 Garlinghouse is the public face of Ripple and has made many television appearances in the U.S. Chris Larsen, who co-founded the project, is now the company Chairman, which means he still has a major influence.